-- (a) Second Shelter Hearing.
+- (vi) Cases in which a youth has had more than six 10-day detention reviews, if the youth does not fall into one of the above categories - (2) Dependency cases.
+When a petition is filed in a dependency case, the Juvenile Court Clerk's Office schedules hearings required by statute, as well as other hearings and conferences.
+All reviews in a dependency case will be heard by the judge of the case. - (a) Second Shelter Hearing.
 A second shelter hearing may be set after the initial shelter hearing.
 The shelter hearing is set by the judicial officer during the initial shelter hearing, or at a later time within the judicial officer's discretion. - (b) Pre-trial conference/settlement conference.
 A pre-trial/settlement conference shall be set approximately 35 days from the initial shelter hearing.
 The pre-trial conference is set for 30 minutes before the settlement conference begins, but is not scheduled on a judicial officer's docket.
-If the case is not settled at the pre-trial/settlement conference, the case may be scheduled for call and trial, or for another pre-trial/settlement conference.
-Call, trial, and subsequent pre-trial/settlement conference dates are scheduled by the judicial officer in court. - (c) Dependency/Termination of Parental Rights Call.
+If the case is not settled at the pretrial/settlement conference, the case may be scheduled for call and trial, or for another pre-trial/settlement conference.
+Call, trial, and subsequent pretrial/settlement conference dates are scheduled by the judicial officer in court. - (c) Dependency/Termination of Parental Rights Call.
 At the Call proceeding, the case will be assigned to a judicial officer for trial on the following week.
 Call is held at 8:30 AM on Thursdays. - (3) Private Dependency Petitions.
 When a private petition is filed in a dependency case, the Juvenile Court Clerk's Office schedules hearings required by statute, as well as other hearings and conferences.
 All reviews in a dependency case will be heard by the judge/referee of the case. - (a) When a private petition is filed, that moving party shall notify the Juvenile Court Clerk's office to schedule the preliminary hearing. - (b) The party filing a private petition is responsible for providing the discovery to the court and other parties in the in case. - (c) The party filing a private petition is responsible for ensuring that service of the petition and summons is effected on the parties. - (4) Termination of parental rights cases - (a) The initial hearing on a petition to terminate parental rights shall be pursuant to an Order to Show Cause.
 The initial appearance date shall be set by the Juvenile Court Clerk's office.
-At the time of the Initial Appearance hearing, if the parents appear and contest the petition, the matter shall be set for a Best Interest/pre-trial conference, call and trial. - (b) The Best Interest/pre-trial conference shall be set before the judicial officer assigned to the case (not the trial judge), to seek possible means for resolving pre-trial issues.
+At the time of the Initial Appearance hearing, if the parents appear and contest the petition, the matter shall be set for a Best Interest/pre-trial conference, call and trial.

+(b) The Best Interest/pre-trial conference shall be set before the judicial officer assigned to the case (not the trial judge), to seek possible means for resolving pre-trial issues.